elixirschool/elixirschool/vi/lessons/advanced/escripts.md

 ## Parsing Args

-With our application setup we can move on to parsing the command line arguments.
-To do this we'll use Elixir's `OptionParser.parse/2` and the `:switches` option to indicate that our flag is boolean:
+With our application set up we can move on to parsing the command line arguments.
+To do this we'll use Elixir's `OptionParser.parse/2` with the `:switches` option to indicate that our flag is boolean:

 ```elixir
 defmodule ExampleApp.CLI do